+WC20i LEDs

-WC20i LEDs Radio LEDs Description The Radio TX LED Flashes green ≥0€ each time a radio packet is sent.
+Radio LEDs Description

+The Radio TX LED Flashes green ^{≥0}€ each time a radio packet is sent.

 This LED is rapidly Green blinking while searching for the radio network.

+The Radio RX LED is Red blinking

+Status LEDs

-The Radio RX LED is Red blinking Status LEDs The Active LED Green blinking at boot up and will blink rapidly for 2 seconds before the counter values are sent to the Gateway.
-The ERROR LED Red blinking ● to indicate an error condition.
-Check-in button On the WC20i, press the Check-in button to send the current counter values to the Gateway.
+The Active LED Green blinking at boot up and will blink rapidly when the sensor is being powered.

+The ERROR LED Red blinking

+Check-in button

+On the WC20i, press the Check-in button to apply power to the configured sensor, read the sensor values, and send the collected sensor data to the Gateway.